 Recent audits performed by the Office of the Comptroller are replete with examples of serious internal control lapses that could have been alleviated or avoided by an agency's attention to these five basic components of acceptable internal control.
-Current and prior audit reports are available for review on the Office of the Comptroller website.
+Current and prior year audit reports are available for review on the Office of the Comptroller website at http://comptroller.nyc.gov.

-5. INTERNAL CONTROL - EXAMPLES
+5.0 INTERNAL CONTROL - EXAMPLES